Shivabajelan/uploading_file_to_azure_blob_using_python/README.md

 To use this script, ensure you have:

 * An Azure Storage Account with a container created.
-* The azure-storage-blob package installed.
-If not, install it via: bash
+* The **azure-storage-blob** package installed.
-Copy code
+ If not, install it via:

-pip install azure-storage-blob
+"pip install azure-storage-blob" in the terminal.

-Setup and Usage
+## Setup and Usage
-Step 1: Configure Your Azure Storage Credentials Before running the script, set up your Azure credentials:
+**Step 1: Configure Your Azure Storage Credentials** Before running the script, set up your Azure credentials:

-Account Key
+- Account Key
-Account Name
+- Account Name
-Connection String
+- Connection String
-Container Name
+- Container Name
 Note: Do not hardcode sensitive information directly in your scripts.
 Instead, retrieve them securely from environment variables or a secrets manager.

 Step 2: Update the Script with Your Parameters